Model-based clustering via linear cluster-weighted models: Applications to real data

 Now, let us ignore the true classification induced by GENDER and fit the data according to the linear CWMs in \tablename~\ref{tab:parsimonious models} by using the true value $G=2$. \tablename~\ref{tab:scenario 1 - IC criteria} lists the values of the BIC, ICL, and ARI for the twelve models.

-$NN$-VE (Gaussian marginal and conditional component densities and equal linear model between clusters) is the best model according to both the BIC (-3726.197) and the ICL (-3750.466).
+$NN$-VE (Gaussian marginal and conditional component densities and equal linear model between clusters) is the best model according to both BIC (-3726.197) and ICL (-3750.466).
 The corresponding CW-plot is displayed in \figurename~\ref{fig:scenario1-NN-VE}.
-As for the ARI, in practice we have similar results for all models of type VE and VV.
+As for the ARI is concerned, in practice we have similar results for all models of type VE and VV.

-This is an example in which the group structure of the data is due to different intra-group marginal distributions for the independent variable, while the linear relationship is homogenous.
-This is the typical situation in which a finite mixture of linear regressions is not able to recognize the real group-structure in the data \citep[see][for details]{Ingr:Mino:Vitt:Loca:2012}.
+Thus, the group structure of the data is due to different intra-group distributions for the covariates, while the linear relationship is homogenous.
+In other words, this is a case of assignment dependence that a standard finite mixture of linear regressions is not able to represent.
+In order to show it empirically, we have also fitted a mixture of $G=2$ linear Gaussian regressions by means of the \texttt{flexmix} function of the R-package \texttt{flexmix} \citep{Leis:Flex:2004}.
+The group-conditional distribution of $Y|X$ is Gaussian like in $NN$-VE. \figurename~\ref{fig:WH_FMR} highlights that the mixture model with a fixed covariate is not able to recognize the group-structure of the data.
+This is also confirmed by an ARI value equal to 0.00288.